Emelieh21/pattern-scaler/README.md

 If successful, you can find the result.pdf in your project folder.

-Alternatively, you can go to http://localhost:8001/docs to open the interactive Swagger UI documentation of the API.
+Alternatively, you can go to http://localhost:8001/docs to open the interactive Swagger UI documentation.
 Here you can click on **POST /scale_pattern** and then on **Try it out**.
 This allows to adjust the parameters and choose the PNG file with the image you want to scale from your local folder.

 ![image](./app/assets/pattern-scaler-input-fastapi-docs.jpeg)